-Keeping in view, we have recommended some novel views, enclosed herewith, which may help to bridge the gap.
+Keeping in view, our members have recommended some novel views, enclosed herewith, which may help to bridge the housing gap.

-We strongly believe that there is a dire need to allow development of Residential Group Housing in the industrial area/ plots in Delhi.
+We believe that there is a dire need to allow development of Residential Group Housing in the industrial area/ plots in Delhi.